shawnweisfeld/usergrouptv/content/videos/sql-in-azure-101.md

     {
       "name": "Mark Moore",
       "slug": "mark-moore",
-      "bio": "<p>Mark Moore is a Cloud Solutions Architect at Microsoft in North Texas.
-Mark has been with Microsoft for 25 years serving in various roles in Services and Sales.
-Prior to Microsoft Mark worked at Digital Equipment Corporation serving Federal and Government customers in San Antonio, Texas.
-Mark currently resides in the DFW area.</p>", "count": 5
+      "bio": "Mark Moore is a Cloud Solution Architect at Microsoft, Mark has been in the industry for 35+ years and has been with Microsoft for the past 27 years.
+Mark resides in the DFW area.", "count": 6
     }
   ],
   "ugtvtags": [